alina-yur/native-spring-boot/README.md

 This will speed up the compilation phase, and therefore the overall build time will be ~15-20% faster.

-This is intended as a dev mode, make sure to remove the flag before deploying to production to get the best production.
+This is intended as a dev mode, make sure to remove the flag before deploying to production to get the best performance.

 # Optimize performance